-At December 31, 2012, the Company's equity in the undistributed earnings of foreign subsidiaries for which income taxes had not been provided approximated \$2.5 billion.
-The Company intends to reinvest these earnings indefinitely in the non-U.S. operations and has not distributed any of these earnings to the U.S. in 2012, 2011 or 2010.
+At December 31, 2013, the Company's equity in the undistributed earnings of foreign subsidiaries for which income taxes had not been provided approximated \$3.2 billion.
+The Company intends to reinvest these earnings indefinitely in the non-U.S. operations and has not distributed any of these earnings to the U.S. in 2013, 2012 or 2011.
 It is not practicable to estimate the U.S. and foreign tax which would be payable should these earnings be distributed.
 Deferred taxes are provided for earnings of non-U.S. jurisdictions when the Company plans to remit those earnings.

-The Company has recognized tax benefits as a result of incentives in certain non-U.S. jurisdictions which expire between 2013 and 2016.
+The Company has recognized tax benefits as a result of incentives in certain non-U.S. jurisdictions which expire between 2014 and 2016.

 The Company records a liability for unrecognized tax benefits related to uncertain tax positions.
 The Company accrues interest and penalties associated with unrecognized tax benefits as a component of its income tax expense.
-The following is a reconciliation of the Company's total gross unrecognized tax benefits for the years ended December 31, 2012, 2011 and 2010:
+The following is a reconciliation of the Company's total gross unrecognized tax benefits for the years ended December 31, 2013, 2012 and 2011:

-Owens-Illinois Group, Inc. NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Continued) Tabular data dollars in millions
+Owens-Illinois Group, Inc. NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (Continued) Tabular data dollars in millions

-2012 2011 2010 Balance at January 1 \$ 125 \$ 143 \$ 120 Additions and reductions for tax positions of prior years 8 (15) 26 Additions based on tax positions related to the current year 7 30 5 Additions for tax positions of prior years on acquisitions 12 Reductions due to the lapse of the applicable statute of limitations (21) (8) (1) Reductions due to settlements (26) (18) (13) Foreign currency translation 4 (7) (6) Balance at December 31 \$ 97 \$ 125 \$ 143 Unrecognized tax benefits, which if recognized, would impact the Company's effective income tax rate \$ 89 \$ 114 \$ 125 Accrued interest and penalties at December 31 \$ 33 \$ 49 \$ 36
+2013 2012 2011

+Balance at January 1 \$ 97 \$ 125 \$ 143

+Additions and reductions for tax positions of prior years (3) 8 (15)

+Additions based on tax positions related to the current year 9 7 30

+Reductions due to the lapse of the applicable statute of limitations (2) (21) (8)

+Reductions due to settlements (26) (18)

+Foreign currency translation (1) 4 (7)

+Balance at December 31 \$ 100 \$ 97 \$ 125

+Unrecognized tax benefits, which if recognized, would impact the Company's

+effective income tax rate \$ 92 \$ 89 \$ 114

+Accrued interest and penalties at December 31 \$ 35 \$ 33 \$ 49

+-

-Interest and penalties included in tax expense for the years ended December 31 \$ (6) \$ 18 \$ 4
+Interest and penalties included in tax expense for the years ended December 31 \$ 1 \$ (6) \$ 18

 Based upon the outcome of tax examinations, judicial proceedings, or expiration of statute of limitations, it is reasonably possible that the ultimate resolution of these unrecognized tax benefits may result in a payment that is materially different from the current estimate of the tax liabilities.
-The Company believes that unrecognized tax benefits will not change significantly within the next twelve months.
+The Company believes that it is reasonably possible that the estimated liability could decrease up to \$20 million within the next 12 months.
+This is primarily the result of audit settlements or statute expirations in several taxing jurisdictions.

-The Company is currently under examination in various tax jurisdictions in which it operates, including Czech Republic, Ecuador, Germany, Italy, Poland, Spain and the UK.
-The years under examination range from 2005 through 2011.
+The Company is currently under examination in various tax jurisdictions in which it operates, including Argentina, Australia, Ecuador, Germany, and Italy.
+The years under examination range from 2005 through 2012.
 The Company believes that there are no jurisdictions in which the outcome of unresolved issues or claims is likely to be material to the Company's results of operations, financial position or cash flows.
 The Company further believes that adequate provisions for all income tax uncertainties have been made.
-During 2012, the Company concluded audits in several jurisdictions, including Australia, Hungary, Italy, France, Germany and Switzerland.
+During 2013, the Company concluded audits in several jurisdictions, including Czech Republic, France, New Zealand, Peru, Poland, Spain and the United Kingdom.

-Owens-Illinois Group, Inc. NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Continued) Tabular data dollars in millions
+Owens-Illinois Group, Inc. NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (Continued) Tabular data dollars in millions

-11. Debt
+12. Debt

-The following table summarizes the long-term debt of the Company at December 31, 2012 and 2011:
+The following table summarizes the long-term debt of the Company at December 31, 2013 and 2012: